 Copyright is one of a bundle of rights which help to ensure that a work is not used without permission.
 Copyright is automatically granted once the work has been produced in a tangible form, for example written down.
 In most cases the first copyright holder is the author of the work.

 The rights of the author can be divided into two groups – the moral right to be identified as the author and the economic right to make money from their work.
 The author retains the moral rights but may choose to give away the economic rights, for example by publishing in a journal.
-More information about these rights can be found here.
+Find out more about the moral and economic rights of the author.

 Third party copyright refers to copyright that is owned by someone else.
 Legislation allows researchers to use short quotations, extracts or excerpts from others work as long as the use meets the requirements of ‘fair dealing for the purposes of criticism and review’.
 If researchers wish to reuse content they have authored but already published it is important to check if the publisher will permit this.